 Welcome to ActCoastal, the California Coast Accountability Project!

-By law, the California coastline is held in trust for the public, and the public has a legal right to access and enjoy the state’s shoreline and coastal waters.
-ActCoastal serves the public–the countless people from California and all over the world who love the state’s iconic natural coastline–who treasure a walk on the beach or bluff-top park, love to swim, surf, fish, or tide pool alone or with their family, or who cherish the coast’s diverse and abundant wildlife.
-It serves all those who enjoy the social, economic and cultural benefits provided by a healthy coastal environment.
-And it seeks to serve the Indigenous communities and nations, who have lived along the California coast since time immemorial.
+By law, California's coastline is held in trust for the public.
+ActCoastal serves everyone who values that trust: the countless people from California and around the world who love the state's iconic coastline — who treasure a walk on the beach or blufftop park, love to swim, surf, fish, or tide pool, or who cherish its diverse and abundant wildlife.
+It serves all those whose lives are enriched by a healthy coastal environment.
+And it seeks to serve the Indigenous communities and nations who have lived along the California coast since time immemorial.

 Our Mission